BuiltByRobyn/mkdocsmaterialcomms/docs/troubleshooting.md

 ## Additional Support

-If you continue to experience issues, consider checking Figma’s official documentation, reaching out to community forums, or experimenting with different settings to refine your design process.
-With the right approach, you can create a well-structured, responsive, and collaborative design experience.
+If you continue to experience issues, consider checking Figma’s official documentation or experimenting with different settings to refine your design process.
+Figma also has excellent customer support available for those who need further assistance.
+You can visit the Community Forum and reach out with questions [here](https://help.figma.com/hc/en-us/articles/360041057214-Get-help-with-Figma#:~:text=The%20best%20way%20to%20contact,browser%2C%20or%20the%20Figma%20Community.&text=At%20the%20bottom%20of%20the,topic%20in%20the%20field%20provided).